deckhouse/deckhouse/modules/160-multitenancy-manager/docs/README.md

 1. All resources described in the template are created in sequence.

 > **Attention!** When changing the project template, all created projects will be updated according to the new template.

+### Isolating a project

+The project is based on the `Namespace` mechanism.
+It is a kind of container where you can group pods, services, secrets, and more, but it does not provide full isolation.
+To achieve this, you can use additional tools that provide a detailed level of control and security for the project, isolating it from others and ensuring that only the necessary amount of resources is used:

+- Access control resources (`AuthorizationRule` / `RoleBinding`) — allow you to manage access to objects within the `Namespace`.
+You can set rules and assign roles to precisely control who can do what in your project.
+- Resource usage control resources (`ResourceQuota`) — allow you to set limits on the use of resources such as CPU, RAM, and the number of objects within the `Namespace`.
+This helps prevent excessive load and ensures control over applications within the project.
+- Network connectivity control resources (`NetworkPolicy`) — manage inbound and outbound network traffic within the `Namespace`.
+This allows you to configure permitted connections between pods, improving the security and manageability of network interactions within the project.

+These tools can be combined to configure the project according to the requirements of your application.